markyun/email-builder-js/packages/document-core/README.md

-# @usewaypoint/document-core
+# @digitalc/document-core

-This is the core library used to build the email messages at [Waypoint](https://www.usewaypoint.com).
+This is the core library used to build the email messages.
 It is non-opinionated and light on dependencies so that it can be used to compose complex documents.

 > [!WARNING]
 > This library is still under development and the final interface is subject